 Portrait of Anita Kaetzke 1944, commissioned by the sitter’s father, Harold Liebmann (1895-1960), a personal friend of Grell’s.
 Harold Liebmann, along with his lovely wife Lola, were famous stage and TV dance performers.
 Harold was also an accomplished painter.
+Lola introduced Grell to the Mandel Brothers in 1930 for whom he executed landscapes and produced the sketches for Chicago Fashioned (1930).
 The portrait of Anita, is held in a private collection in Eckernförde, Germany which is 123 km north of Hamburg in the very northern coastal region of Germany near the Danish boarder.
-The painting was conserved by a renowned munich conservator, Volker Stoye in 1991.
+The painting was conserved by renowned Munich conservator, Volker Stoye in 1991.
 Many years after it’s commission, Anita transported the painting to Germany where she had it reframed.

 oil on canvas, signed LOUIS GRELL 1944 in red lower left, 79 cm x 71 cm